 Gear: Children need ski equipment (or snowboard gear) and a helmet (required).
 Plus all the regular winter sports clothing, labeled with their name.
 A good place to get all this is the annual ski swap in October.
 Seasonal rentals are also available through many local shops.

-Lessons: Country Day ski days work like this: No lessons are provided; children are expected to be able to ski or snowboard with a group of their peers.
+Lessons: No lessons are provided; children are expected to be able to ski or snowboard with a group of their peers.
 If children need lessons to get up to speed, these can be arranged.
 Read more about ski days here.

 Parent volunteers help chaperone each Lower School class, and students are divided up into ski groups based roughly on ability.
 If you would like to help chaperone and ski an afternoon (or all winter ski days!) with a class, we would love to have you join us!
-Please contact your child's teacher or PE Director Alex Tiernan to make arrangements to come with us on ski days.
+PE Teachers Alex Tiernan & Kelsey Dunn will make arrangements for parents (K-Fifth) to chaperone on ski days.
 Middle School students ski in small groups with their teachers.

 Aspen Valley Ski & Snowboard Club: Children's programs range from Saturday learn-to-ski programs to the competitive team programs in alpine, nordic, freestyle and snowboard.
 (That's the clubhouse, left).
 Some of the nation's best winter athletes are Country Day alums who've competed on AVSC teams, including Gretchen Bleiler, Noah Hoffman, Jake Zamansky, and Simi Hamilton.
 Registration gets underway in the fall, and many programs have a deadline of mid-November before the price goes up.
 Check online at www.teamavsc.org